jpnos26/thermostat_pizero/README.md

 ##How USE:
-	Heat :	Schedule change temperature as set on file change temp on knob remain on the temperature till a schedule change it
+	Heat/Dht :	Schedule change temperature as set on file change temp on knob remain on the temperature till a schedule change it

 	Hold :	Temp remains on set temp (change with knob)